Dr Sharmayne Brady

 Specialist in Rheumatology - Alfred Hospital

 Dr Brady has interests in several areas of adult rheumatology, including rheumatoid arthritis and other inflammatory arthritis, osteoarthritis and connective tissue diseases as well as back pain, which are aligned with her research expertise.
 She has extensive experience in diagnosing and managing osteoarthritis, being a sub-investigator for several clinical trials with Monash University.
 Dr Brady has considerable experience in managing complex patients requiring immunosuppression, including the use of many different types of biological therapies.
-Her appointments in two major tertiary centres also provides a strong foundation for complex disease management.
+Her appointment at a major tertiary centre also provides a strong foundation for complex disease management.

-When not at work, Sharmayne enjoys being a mother of a boisterous toddler, watching movies and spending time with family and friends.
+When not at work, Sharmayne enjoys looking after her two children, watching movies and spending time with family and friends.

 1. Raz, M. Brady, S. Law, N. and Aung, A.K (2021).
 Clinical Integration: Medicine, Scion Publishing.